• Nav Social Menu

 If you are spending several hundred dollars a month on your car, sell it and buy something much older and much less expensive.
 One year of saving a few hundred a month can really add up!

-You don’t have to have a fancy car, especially if it is making things stressful or keeping you from making more money.
+You don’t have to have a fancy car, especially if it is making things stressful or keeping you from making extra money.

 Another way to reduce expenses is with your housing.
 If you have an extra room in your house, rent it out for a while.
 You can even rent your garage!